onzfonz/comp227/src/content/2/en/part2e.md

 ### Improved error message

-We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted note with the `alert` method.
+We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted task with the `alert` method.
 Let's implement the error message as its own React component.

 The component is quite simple: